IBM-Swift/evolution/Kitura/Proposals/0001-codable-routing.md

  // POST: handler receives body data as a Codable and responds with a Codable via the completion handler post(_ route: String, handler: @escaping (Codable) throws -> Codable)
 ```
-This however comes as the cost of being able to do asynchronous processing.
+This, however, comes as the cost of being able to do asynchronous processing.

 It is conceivable to support both types of API, however doing so adds an additional level of complexity for the developer, who now has to understand the differences between the two APIs and choose which to use.
 This could however be partially mitigated by using the approach that is common in Node.js, which is to add a `sync` identifier to the function name, eg: